ChenZhongPu/RadixSpline/README.md

 ### Overview
 In this repository, two methods are implemented respectively.

-The first one is *Greedy Spline Corridor*, and its main idea is to use interpolate the sorted data.
+The first one is *Greedy Spline Corridor*, and its main idea is to interpolating the sorted data.
 Its search process has three steps given a `key`:

 - A binary search to get the bound.
 Note that if the `key` is found now, it can return the position directly.
 - A predication within an error bound.